haleyhilton/California-Rocks-Quiz/README.md

 Once you complete the game, you're met with a highscore page where you can enter in your initials which then get pushed to localStorage.

-Final commit was possible through using additional code and only for my continued learning.
+Final commit was possible through borrowing additional code and only added for my continued learning and development.
 Please refer to the prior commit for grading purposes.